 If I take pictures of this recipe again, I’ll change up these photos since they are not completely clear are they!
 Sorry. 🙁 Anyway, the first picture is the bottom layer of batter.
 Then the next is that layer with the strawberries.
 (And then there is a missing photo showing me covering those strawberries.)
 And the final photo is the filled cake pan.
 (And then maybe one more photo of me pushing in the strawberries on top?
 Since you don’t want them sticking out like that.)

-Once the cake pan is full, bake the cake in the oven.
-After it’s done, cool and then move the cake to a serving dish.
+Once the pan is full, bake the cake in the oven.
+After it’s done, cool and then move it to a serving dish.
 Top with confectioners’ sugar and slice!

 If you try my recipe for Fresh Strawberry Cake, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.